iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

      The signature computed by the scheduler at step 2.

+\
 5. **Consensus**

    During the contribution, the consensus is updated and verified.
-Contributions are possible until the consensus is reached,
-    at which point the contributions are closed and we enter a 2h reveal phase.
+Contributions are possible until the consensus is reached, at which point the contributions are closed.
+We then enter a 2h reveal phase.

+\
 6. **Reveal**

    During the reveal phase, workers that have contributed to the consensus must call the ``reveal`` method with the ``resultDigest``.
 This verifies that the ``resultHash`` and ``resultSeal`` they provided are valid.
-    Failure to reveal is equivalent to a bad contribution and result in a loss of stake and reputation.
+   Failure to reveal is equivalent to a bad contribution, and results in a loss of stake and reputation.

+\
 7. **Finalize**

-   Once all contribution have been revealed, or at the end of the reveal period if some (but not all) reveals are missing, the scheduler must call the ``finalize`` method.
+   Once all contributions have been revealed, or at the end of the reveal period if some (but not all) reveals are missing, the scheduler must call the ``finalize`` method.
-    This finalizes the task, reward good contribution and punish bad ones.
+   This finalizes the task, rewards good contribution and punishes bad ones.
 This must be called before the end of the consensus timer.
-If call includes the callback mechanism if it was requested.

 Staking and Payment
 ~~~~~~~~~~~~~~~~~~~

 Among the objectives of PoCo, we want to ensure a worker that contributes correctly is rewarded and, at the same time, that a requester won't be changed unless a consensus is achieved.
- This is achieved by locking the requesters funds for the duration of the consensus, and unlocking them depending on the outcomes.
+This is achieved by locking the requester's funds for the duration of the consensus, and unlocking them depending on the outcome.

-Workers have to stake to prevent bad behaviour and ensure only good contributions are viable.
+Staking in use to prevent bad behaviour and encourage good contributions.

-Your iExec account, managed by the ``Escrow`` part of the ``IexecClerk``, separates between ``balance.stake`` (available, can be withdrawn) and ``balanced.locked`` (unavailable, frozen by a running task).
+Your account, managed by the ``Escrow`` part of the ``IexecClerk``, separates between ``balance.stake`` (available, can be withdrawn) and ``balanced.locked`` (unavailable, frozen by a running task).
 The ``Escrow`` exposes the following mechanism:

 ``lock``: Moves value from the ``balance.stake`` to ``balance.lock``